drimal/llm_manager/README.md

 # Using System Prompts

-System prompts allow you to specify consistent persona or context for all model interactions.
+System prompts allow you to specify a consistent persona or context for all model interactions.
 ```python
 from llm_manager.factory import LLMFactory
 client = LLMFactory.get_client(